ianfnelson/blog.iannelson.uk/content/posts/2023-01-11-in-search-of-my-next-challenge.md

 ## Sound Good? {#sound-good.wp-block-heading}

 I hope you’ve enjoyed reading these insights into my psyche and skills.
 If you’d like to know more, or think that I might be able to help you, then let’s talk.
-You can [download my CV here][1], and email me at <ian@iannelson.systems>.
+You can [download my CV here][1], and email me at <ian@iannelson.uk>.

  [1]: https://files.iannelson.uk/iannelson.pdf
  [2]: https://www.nhs.uk/nhs-app/